svanderburg/php-sbdata/README.md

 * `HiddenField`.
 Displays a field as hidden field.
 * `KeyLinkField`.
 Displays a link to a page responsible for displaying an object.
 * `NumericIntTextField`.
 Displays a field as text and text input field which only accepts numeric integer values.
+It is also possible to use a read-only variant of this field: `ReadOnlyNumericIntTextField` that is particularly useful for records having a numeric key that is not allowed to change.
 * `TextAreaField`.
 Displays a field as text and text area.
 * `URLField`.
 Displays a field as a hyperlink and text input field.
 * `DateField`.
 Displays a field as text and validates it as a date value.